 I also couldn't find any canned pumpkin puree here.
 I wonder if it is even available anywhere outside of North America.
 But I could buy some fresh pumpkin (just a slice, so glad I didn't have to get a whole one) from the produce section here.

 And it is actually not hard at all to make your own pumpkin puree.
 Even without a blender.
 It takes time, but it is not difficult (instructions in recipe below).

-You can bake the cake in a 9×13″ pan and leave it at that.
+You can bake the cake in a 9x13" pan and leave it at that.
 Or make little cakelets like me.
-I used a glass with 3″ diameter to cut circles from the chilled cake.
+I used a glass with 3" diameter to cut circles from the chilled cake.
 A cookie cutter that size would work even better.

 This cream cheese icing is quick and simple to stir together and makes a great topping.
-But I don’t recommend it as filling or frosting for big layer cakes.
-For this purpose I love using Rose Levy Beranbaum’s White Chocolate Cream Cheese Frosting from the Cake Bible.
+Maybe not a filling or frosting for bigger-layer cakes, but definitely a great topping.

 Easy Pumpkin Cake with Cream Cheese Frosting

 - 1 box butter or spice cake mix, 18 oz.